 Biosafety cabinets must be inspected by trained personnel regularly and be “certified” as safe for work involving infectious agents or toxins.

-Biohazard is an infectious agent or parts thereof, that presents a real or possible hazard to the health of not only humans but also plants and animals (CDC 2020, OSHA, WHO).
+Biohazard is an infectious agent or part thereof that presents a real or possible hazard to the health of not only humans but also plants and animals (CDC 2020, OSHA, WHO).
 Biohazards are categorized by risk groups that correlate to biosafety level standards (BSL 1-4).
 These typically refer to the Biological Safety Cabinet.

 The best source of operational guidance comes from your institution.
-The Centre for Disease Control gives the requirements when working with agents or samples that you have in the laboratory.
+The Centers for Disease Control give the requirements when working with agents or samples that you have in the laboratory.
 In addition, your institution may require additional compliance.
 Outside the USA, another guideline is the WHO Biosafety Manual (WHO).

 Understanding why Biological Safety Cabinets are required when working with biohazard samples is essential.

-Biological Safety Cabinets (BSCs) are critical engineering controls used in laboratory environments to provide containment of biohazardous materials and protect laboratory personnel, environment, and-in certain models-the integrity of the work material itself (CDC 2020; ASRP; George Washington UNI).
-Importantly, BSCs differ from chemical fume hoods, which are not suitable for biohazard containment, that would be dispersed into the environment and still bioactive (Princeton 2025; University of California 2025; Uni of Rocherster 2022).
+Biological Safety Cabinets (BSCs) are critical engineering controls used in laboratory environments to provide containment of biohazardous materials and protect laboratory personnel, the environment, in certain models, the integrity of the work material itself (CDC 2020; ASRP; George Washington UNI).
+Importantly, BSCs differ from chemical fume hoods, which are not suitable for biohazard containment; they would be dispersed into the environment and still bioactive (Princeton 2025; University of California 2025; Uni of Rocherster 2022).

 A biological safety cabinet (BSC) or microbiological safety cabinet is an enclosed, ventilated laboratory workspace for safely working with materials contaminated with (or potentially contaminated with) pathogens requiring a defined biosafety level.
-Several different types of BSC exist, differentiated by the degree of biocontainment they provide (CDC 2020).
+Several different types of BSCs exist, differentiated by the degree of biocontainment they provide (CDC 2020).

-Biological safety cabinets (BSCs) are essential components in laboratory setting, designed to protect personnel, the environment, and experimental materials.
+Biological safety cabinets (BSCs) are essential components in a laboratory setting, designed to protect personnel, the environment, and experimental materials.
 Class II BSCs are widely used for procedures requiring sterile conditions, as they provide a contamination-free workspace through the use of laminar airflow and High-Efficiency Particulate Air (HEPA) filtration.
 These systems effectively prevent airborne particulates from entering or leaving the work area, thereby maintaining the sterility of testing products.
 Proper use of BSCs, combined with strict adherence to aseptic techniques and operational protocols, is critical to ensuring the accuracy of test results and the safety of laboratory operations.
 (CDC 2020; WHO 2020; U.S. Department of Health and Human Services, Public Health Service, & National Institutes of Health.
 (2019); Siegel 2007; Kruse 1991)

 BSCs are certified for their efficiency and safe operation by professionals who follow specific standards and protocols.
-Certification ensures that a BSC is performing properly – especially in terms of airflow, HEPA filtration, and containment to protect the user, product, and environment.
+Certification ensures that a BSC is performing properly, especially in terms of airflow, HEPA filtration, and containment to protect the user, product, and environment.
 Certification is usually required annually or after relocation, repairs, or filter replacement (CDC 2020; NFS 2023).

 Classification of BSC